The Best MCAT Study Schedule [1 Month, 2 Months, 3 Months, 4 Months, 6 Months]

 When studying for the MCAT, it’s essential to build a strong study schedule that works around your daily life.
 Whether you’re in school, working full-time, or have extracurriculars to keep up with, it’s crucial to plan your MCAT study schedule at least a month before your test to ensure you find enough time to study.

 We’ll cover how to plan the best MCAT study schedule for you.
 We’ve included timelines, MCAT study schedule templates, and examples of study schedules.
-Read everything you need to know about building the best MCAT study schedule!
+Read on for everything you need to know about building the best MCAT study schedule!

 image of dots background